floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 // TODO: figure about link data flow

 The application is written in the Ruby programming language#footnote[#link("https://www.ruby-lang.org")[https://www.ruby-lang.org]] as a single-threaded process, deployed as a single unit.
-In theory, it is not a stateful application, as it only stores transitional data (e.g. for rate-limiting purposes) using the Redis key-value datastore#footnote[#link("https://www.redis.com")["https://www.redis.com"]].
+In theory, it is not a stateful application, as it only stores transitional data (e.g. for rate-limiting purposes) using the Redis key-value datastore#footnote[#link("https://www.redis.com")[https://www.redis.com]].
-The source code of the application is hosted in a private Github repository, and is not publicly available.
+The source code of the application is hosted in a private Github repository#footnote[#link("https://github.com")[https://github.com]], and is not publicly available.

 The codebase of the application is rapidly becoming increasingly complex, which decreases the development velocity of new features and device integrations.
 When it is deployed at bigger sites with up to 400 dialysis machines, the throughput and latency suffer and performance issues arise.